SerCom-KC/cartoon-network-schedule/next-showings.md

 03:30PM OK K.O.!
 Let's Be Heroes - Know Your Mom; Glory Days
 04:15PM The Amazing World of Gumball - The Gripes
 04:30PM The Amazing World of Gumball - The Fraud; The Void
+05:15PM Craig of the Creek - Too Many Treasures
+05:30PM Craig of the Creek - Wildernessa; The Brood
 07:15PM We Bare Bears - The Audition
 07:30PM We Bare Bears - Everyone's Tube; Grizz Helps